Mirror-image type III complete duplication of inferior vena cava: a distinct classification subtype or a variant of an existing one?

 1. JATS XML

 2. Fig. 1.
-Computed tomography images of the abdominal organs in the axial (a–e) and coronal (f) planes in the native phase.
-There are two trunks of the inferior vena cava, formed from the fusion of the iliac veins.
-The left trunk of the IVC continues to the left renal vein, merges with it, bypassing the aorta in front, and flows into the right trunk of the IVC, further forming a single vessel throughout its entire length.
+Computed tomography images of the abdominal organs in axial (a–e) and coronal (f) planes in the non-contrast phase.
+Two trunks of the inferior vena cava are visualized, formed by the confluence of the iliac veins.
+The left IVC trunk continues to the left renal vein, merges with it while crossing anterior to the aorta, and drains into the right IVC trunk, thereafter forming a single vessel along its entire course.

 3. Fig. 2.
-Computed tomography images of the abdominal organs in the axial plane during the arterial phase of contrast enhancement from the level of the left renal vein to the confluence of the iliac arteries.
-Fig. b shows the confluence of the accessory renal vein into the left trunk of the NPV.
-Fig. c and d show the ratio of the sizes of the right and left trunks of the NPV in relation to each other and to the aorta.
-Fig. e and f show that both trunks of the NPV are not direct continuations of the common iliac veins, but are formed from the confluence of their existing bilateral anastomoses.
+Computed tomography images of the abdominal organs in the axial plane in the arterial phase of contrast enhancement, from the level of the left renal vein to the confluence of the iliac arteries. (b) Drainage of an accessory renal vein into the left IVC trunk. (c, d) The relative diameters of the right and left IVC trunks in comparison with each other and with the aorta. (e, f) Neither of the IVC trunks is a direct continuation of the common iliac veins; both are formed by the confluence of existing bilateral anastomoses.

 СМИ зарегистрировано Федеральной службой по надзору в сфере связи, информационных технологий и массовых коммуникаций (Роскомнадзор).